 No peer-reviewed publications on BI 409396 preclinical data are published, but Boehringer Ingelheim published at the 2015 AAIC conference that BI 409306 increased hippocampal LTP and improved performance in an episodic memory task in rats (Rosenbrock et al., 2015).
 Prior, and since terminated, PDE9A inhibitors have been reported to increase CSF levels of cGMP and to increase hippocampal expression of the glutamate receptor subunit GluR1.
 They were reported to affect indicators of synaptic plasticity, such as increasing LTP in rat hippocampal slices and enhancing memory and attention on a range of behavioral assays in rats (van der Staay et al., 2008; Hutson et al., 2011; Kroker et al., 2012; Vardigan et al., 2011).
 Research on therapeutic PDE9A inhibitors goes back to at least 2005 (Wunder et al., 2005).

-Starting in 2011, Boehringer Ingelheim thus far has conducted 13 Phase 1 studies, testing both tablets and liquid formulations for this compound in a total of about 550 people in Germany, Belgium, South Korea, and the United States.
-Eight studies were in healthy volunteers, three in people with Alzheimer's disease and schizophrenia.
-The studies assessed safety, tolerability, pharmacokinetics and -dynamics, drug interactions, single or ascending doses given once or twice daily, as well as the effect of food on BI 409306's metabolism.
+As of spring 2018, Boehringer Ingelheim had conducted 16 Phase 1 studies of this compound, testing both tablets and liquid formulations in a total of about 550 people in Germany, Belgium, South Korea, and the United States.
+Fourteen studies were in healthy volunteers, two in people with Alzheimer's disease or schizophrenia.
+The studies assessed safety, tolerability, pharmacokinetics and -dynamics of single or ascending doses given once or twice daily, as well as drug-drug interactions and the effect of food on BI 409306's metabolism.
 Company researchers reported at AAIC that the compound did not interact with donepezil (Wunderlich et al., 2017).

-Two recent Phase 1 trials, initiated in 2015, specifically assess cardiac effects and disorders of the eye, and drug interactions with the antibiotic rifampicin, respectively.
+Three recent Phase 1 trials, initiated in 2015 and 2017, evaluate cardiac effects, disorders of the eye, and drug interactions with the antibiotic rifampicin, respectively.
 At AAIC 2015, Boehringer Ingelheim presented data from a prior Phase 1 trial in Japanese and Chinese healthy male volunteers, which noted light phobia and other visual adverse effects (Wunderlich et al., 2015, available as AAIC abstract on company website).
 Safety and pharmacokinetic data on 80 healthy volunteers were formally published (Moschetti et al., 2016).

 In December 2014 and January 2015, respectively, two three-month, multinational Phase 2 trials of BI 409306 began in patients with prodromal AD.
-One study will compare four doses of BI 409306 to placebo in 288 people with mild to moderate Alzheimer's who have not taken a cholesterase inhibitor or memantine in the past three months; the other will compare the same doses as add-on therapy in 336 patients who also take donepezil.
-For both studies, the primary outcome measure is the neuropsychological test battery (NTB), secondary outcomes include the ADCS-MCI-ADL, CDR-SB, ADAS-Cog11, and ADCS-ADL (Wunderlich et al., 2016).
+One study compared four doses of BI 409306 to placebo in 288 people with mild to moderate Alzheimer's who have not taken a cholesterase inhibitor or memantine in the past three months; the other compared the same doses as add-on therapy in 336 patients who also take donepezil.
+For both studies, the primary outcome measure was the neuropsychological test battery (NTB); secondary outcomes included the ADCS-MCI-ADL, CDR-SB, ADAS-Cog11, and ADCS-ADL (Wunderlich et al., 2016).
 In February 2018, Boehringer Ingelheim announced topline results from both trials, for which data were pooled.
 There was no difference between drug and placebo groups on the primary outcome, and the company decided to stop developing this compound for AD (see Feb 2018 news).

 - Wunderlich KA, Tanimoto N, Grosche A, Zrenner E, Pekny M, Reichenbach A, Seeliger MW, Pannicke T, Perez MT.
 Retinal functional alterations in mice lacking intermediate filament proteins glial fibrillary acidic protein and vimentin.
 FASEB J. 2015 Dec;29(12):4815-28.
 Epub 2015 Aug 6 PubMed.